 The LAC may use the preaching and worship evaluations forms provided by Knox College to guide their reflections.
-These evaluations will be shared with the student and do not need to come to the Director of Experiential Learning.
+These evaluations will be shared with the student and do not need to come to the TFE Coordinator.
 The forms are meant to guide the feedback provided to the student and to inform the written evaluations.
-Mid-Term and Final Evaluations will be reviewed jointly, signed, and submitted electronically to the Director of Experiential Learning (or may be mailed).
+Mid-Term and Final Evaluations will be reviewed jointly, signed, and submitted electronically to the TFE Coordinator.